The Search for Constrained Random Generators: Related Work

-\mypara{The Constrained Random Generation Problem} As discussed in \autoref{sec:intro}, many approaches to the constrained random generation problem have been proposed over the years~\cite{claessenGeneratingConstrainedRandom2015,goldsteinParsingRandomness2022,reddyQuicklyGeneratingDiverse2020,steinhofelInputInvariants2022,xiaFuzz4AllUniversalFuzzing2024,seidelTypeTargetedTesting2015}.
-These all solve a slightly different problem from the one solved by \impname: they actively guide generation towards valid values {\em during testing}, rather than searching for a correct generator ahead of time.
-When a developer writes their generator once and then runs it many times---common in PBT~\cite{goldsteinPropertyBasedTestingPractice2024}---these approaches may not scale as well as ones that synthesize generators. \ifafterdeadline \bcp{Some numbers would be nice...
-(And later, on re-reading it again: Yes, this feels weak.)} \fi
+These related approaches are all exciting and useful in various cases, but they solve a fundamentally different problem from the one solved by \impname: they actively guide generation towards valid values {\em during testing}, rather than searching for a correct generator ahead of time.
+In particular, all of these algorithms do potentially exponential work when generating each input, while an assume-free generator produced by Palamedes often does work linear in the size of the value being generated.
+In cases where a generator is written once and then run many times, which is common in practice~\cite{goldsteinPropertyBasedTestingPractice2024}, paying the cost of search up-front is a good investment.

 \mypara{The Constrained Generator Synthesis Problem} As we discuss in detail in \autoref{sec:evaluation}, both QuickChick~\cite{lampropoulosGeneratingGoodGenerators2017, paraskevopoulouComputingCorrectlyInductive2022} and Cobb~\cite{lafontaineWeveGotYou2025} address the constrained generator synthesis problem in as we define it.